rackerlabs/support-how-to/content/cloud-servers/windows-server-security-best-practices.md

 valid.
 Create a new server instance from an image to ensure that the image is valid, and restore a file from Cloud Backups to verify that the data being backed up can be restored.

+**NOTE**: Not all servers can benefit from Cloud Images.
+Specifically, servers that utilize Boot from Volume configurations cannot be imaged.
+Additionally, while a server image can be useful, Images should never be considered the only source of backup as the file integrity is not verified as part of the image process.
+Rackspace strongly recommends file level backups for your most important data.
+As such, it's important to consider the best solution for disaster recovery for your business.
+You can review the differences between Server Images and Cloud Backup in this article: [Rackspace Cloud Backup vs. Cloud Server Image Backups](https://support.rackspace.com/how-to/rackspace-cloud-backup-vs-cloud-server-image-backups/)

 ### Code